Hints from Heloise: Bereavement tips - NewsBreak

 Hints from Heloise: Bereavement tips

-Dear Heloise: I buried my beloved husband last week.
+CUSTOMER SERVICE: (800) 708-7311 EXT.
+236. Dear Heloise: I buried my beloved husband last week.
 This is what I have learned:.
 Don't say, "Let me know if there is anything I can do."
 It's hard to ask for help when your whole world has just shattered.
 Instead, say, "I'm bringing thank you notes and will help you write them."
 "I know you don't feel like cooking/eating, but I'm bringing over a container of soup that you can heat up when you're ready."
-"Let me help with the laundry, mow the lawn, pull weeds or straighten the house."www.athensmessenger.com
+"Let me help with the laundry, mow the lawn, pull weeds or straighten the house."www.unionleader.com

 Comments / 0